chaineapp/.github/readme.md

-This repository provides the content for the [Flagsmith Organisation Page](https://github.com/Flagsmith)
+This repository provides the content for the [Chaine Organization Page](https://github.com/chaineapp)